 If you have a diploma in nursing but want to "top-up," to degree level, then you should speak directly with universities for further advice.

 Some universities offer specific nursing top-up degree courses.
 In other cases the university can advise you on gathering modules in order to build upon existing qualifications and obtain degree level.
 Each university may have different rules and options, so it's advisable to speak to several if possible.

-Enrolled nurses wishing to top up should also speak directly to universities to explore possible options.
+Enrolled nurses wishing to top up should also speak directly to universities to explore possible options. programme.